C-LAEF/claef_1k_doc/docs/Logs.md

 nav_order: 8
 ---

+### 10.7.2025 09 UTC
+- bug fix for accumulated fiels in lagged members.
+Caused errors in VisWea if fields in lagged member had uniform values of 0

 ### 1.7.2025 06 UTC
 - long 12 UTC run for EnVar member
 - Geosphere switch to grib2 -> full system on grib2 now